nlieurance/User-Manual/howiwork.md

 ## Giving and receiving feedback
 I never want to be a dictator who says things should be done this way or that way.
 That's why I like to deliver feedback in the form of questions.
 I'm also fond of showing how I might do something in order to open up a conversation about differing approaches.

+If you're giving me feedback, be respectful and try to provide concrete information.
+Point to something I've done and talk about something specific.
+Give me an example of what you'd like to see from me.

 ## Values I bring
 Here's what partners, peers, and managers can expect from me.

 - **Autonomy**: I work well with little to no direction.
-I find ways to get things done.
+You can count on me to get things done.
 - **Flexibility**: Got an approach that differs from mine?
 Want to explore options?
 Sounds great!
 - **Preparation**: I show up to meetings and 1:1s with ideas and questions.
 - **Recognition**: I'll tell everybody about your great ideas and your wins.